noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 15/7/2021 07:57 **Francesca** all night long is doing dream injection, that require production, and stalk to me.
 This woman simply doesn't sleep.
 It's a totally addicted.
 - 16/7/2021 17:23 a woman that have married a friend of mine, that is present in my neural torture application transmitted by electromagnetic weapons from the tower of collserola, just say that she always denigrate the victim because a program.
 In this program, if the victim doesn't accept slavery, people always use denigration to obtain depression that has the final goal of suicide.
 - 16/7/2021 17:29 **Aurora**, an engineer that work for **Francesca**, just say the they administrate Mafia members that operate in Genoa, using this technology.
 This technology is reality a camp of exploitation all those persons are slaves of electromagnetic weapons.
 Francesca have enslaved the city of Genoa using a structure that is physically in Barcelona.
+- 16/7/2021 20:27 Massimo doing death threats to me explaining that he is in a good point in the Mafia pyramid that is administrated by Francesca that use engineers and others professional figure to work into this technological mafia.
+This mafia is based upon histories of programmed deaths, people have died to generate millions in submerged economy in Andorra, Monaco and san Marino.
+Also in fiscal offshore paradises. **The name of the exploitations programs is "Masonry G"**.
 - ![/](http://telecomlobby.com/Images/90KHz_during_stalking.webp)